chtenb/helix.vim/README.md

 ### For Visual Studio/VsVim

+Make sure [VsVim](https://github.com/VsVim/VsVim) is installed.
+Then

 ```
 source ~/helix.vim/helix.vs.vim
 ```

-When https://github.com/msomeone/PeasyMotion is installed, `gw` will behave similarly as in helix.
+When [PeasyMotion](https://github.com/msomeone/PeasyMotion) is installed, `gw` will behave similarly as in helix.

 ### For other Vim emulators